johonkanen/ac_inout_power_supply_docs/docs/source/index.rst

 .. image:: ../../full_picture.jpg

-The VHDL code for this project is built using hVHDL libraries
+The VHDL code for this project is built using hVHDL libraries.
+The hVHDL libraries and high level methods allow the code to be written at high level.
+This allows very fast development and continuously improve and reuse existing code.

 https://github.com/hVHDL